divonlan/genozip/docs/genocat.rst

           |

 .. option:: --count.
-Shows the coverage and depth of each contig.
-"Coverage and Depth" for details.
+Rather than displaying the file content just report the number of lines (for FASTQ: reads) (excluding the header) that would have been displayed.
+Useful in combination with filtering options.

           |